psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 Caledonian Mercury - Thursday 07 May 1812

-[ATROCIOUS MURDER article from Leeds Mercury.prefaced with:
+[ATROCIOUS MURDER article from Leeds Mercury, prefaced with:

 We formerly mentioned, that Mr Horsfall, of Marsden, had been waylaid, on his return home from market, by a gang of villains, by whom he was fired at and severely wounded.
 We are sorry to learn, by the following account, extracted, from the Leeds Mercury of Saturday last, that Mr Horsfall has since died of his wounds.